freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 760.1

-Bowser's `favorite_color` is wrong too.
+Bowser's `favorite_color` is wrong.
 He likes `Yellow`.
 Why don't you update it without changing any of the other rows.

 #### HINTS